FreeSlave/mime/README.md

 1. Should MimeType be class or struct?
 2. Should MimeType be independent from database it was read from?
 3. Should MimeType always preserve all information if it was loaded from xml source?

+Should MimeDatabse detect MIME types for non-regular files? (inode/directory, etc.)
+Should MimeDatabse distinguish between text and binary data (text/plain vs application/octet-stream) when could not determine MIME type?